 Many, many thanks are in order.
 I couldn’t possibly name everyone who deserves to be named, but let me call out a few.

 First, and fittingly so: on behalf of the City of Minneapolis, a very big thank-you to our partners in this massive project, the Timberwolves and Lynx, and AEG.
+And of course to Target, for their investment.
 (Thanks also to Lifetime Fitness for adding their terrific renovation to this building.)

 Thanks to the members of the Design Group: